cortexinvader/improved-barnacle/replit.md

 - Updated automatically when: users sign up, notifications are posted/deleted, or users are deleted

 **Backup Restoration**
-- On system initialization, the app automatically restores all users from `admin_backup.json`
+- On system initialization, the app automatically restores all users and notifications from `admin_backup.json`
 - Users in the backup file can login immediately without needing to create new accounts
+- Notifications are restored with their original IDs, reactions, and comments
 - Password detection: Automatically handles both bcrypt hashes and plaintext passwords
-- Missing users are created, existing users are preserved
+- Missing users/notifications are created, existing ones are preserved

 **Scheduled Telegram Backup**
 - Configured via `config.json` → `system.backupIntervalHours` (default: 24 hours)